 Ultra-Wideband Technology (UWB): The Most Accurate Real-Time Location Data

-Ultra-wideband (or UWB, ultra wideband or ultra wide band) is becoming a major trend in wireless communication and real-time location systems (RTLS).
-It’s fast.
-It’s reliable.
-It delivers precise location data even in conditions where other wireless technologies struggle.
+Ultra-wideband (UWB) (or ultra wideband, ultra wide band) technology is a rising trend in wireless communication and real-time location systems (RTLS).
+It’s fast, reliable, and incredibly precise, even in tough conditions where other wireless technologies fall short.

-UWB systems connect devices, track objects, and monitor people’s movements in real-time.
-All with up to 30 cm accuracy so you can locate a single box of bolts in a 15,000 m manufacturing plant.
-But UWB goes far beyond tracking items.
-With this kind of precise, reliable technology, you can unlock many other powerful applications.
+With UWB, you can connect devices, track objects, and monitor people’s movements in real-time, all with 1-foot accuracy so that you can locate a single box of bolts in a 160,000 square feet manufacturing plant.
+But the use of ultra-wideband doesn’t stop at tracking items.
+With such powerful technology in hand, you can do much, much more.

 What is UWB used for?